High-contrast random composites: homogenisation framework and new spectral phenomena: Convergence of the spectra

 \end{corollary} \begin{proof} The equality follows from a straightforward translation argument.
 The existence of $\Omega_1$ follows from Lemma \ref{l:4.11} and a simple observation that the intersection of a countable family of sets of probability one is a set of probability one. \end{proof}

 The following two theorems contain the main result of the present subsection.
-Though the notation is somewhat involved, in simple words their meaning is the following: for a fixed $\l$ there is an arbitrarily large cube that can be divided into smaller sub-cubes with almost periodic arrangement of inclusions (apart from a fixed size boundary layer), and on each of the sub-cubes the corresponding quantity $\ell(\ldots,\o,\l)$ approximates $\beta_\infty(\l)$.
+Though the notation is somewhat involved, their meaning can be expressed as follows: for a fixed $\l$, there is an arbitrarily large cube that can be divided into smaller sub-cubes with almost periodic arrangements of inclusions (apart from a fixed size boundary layer) such that on each sub-cube the associated quantity $\ell(\ldots,\o,\l)$ approximates $\beta_\infty(\l)$.

 \begin{theorem} Let $\hat\o$ be a {\it typical} element of $\Omega$ for which the statement of Corollary \ref{lemivan10} is satisfied.
-Under Assumptions \ref{asumivan1} there exists a set $\Omega_1 \subset \Omega$ of probability one (which in general depends on the choice of $\hat\o$, $\Omega_1 = \Omega_1(\hat\o)$) such that for any $\omega \in \Omega_1$, $N,M\in \mathbf{N}$, $x\in \R^d$, $\delta >0$, and the cube $\square_x^M$ there exist $N^d$ cubes $\square_{x_i}^M,$ $i=1,\dots,N^d$, such that the cubes $\square_{x_i}^{M+\kappa}$ (discarding the boundary) are mutually disjoint, their union is a cube $\cup_i \square_{x_i}^{M+\kappa} = :\square_{x^*}^{N(M+\kappa)}$, and the following estimate holds:
+Under Assumptions \ref{asumivan1} there exists a set $\Omega_1 \subset \Omega$ of probability one (which in general depends on the choice of $\hat\o$) such that for any $\omega \in \Omega_1$, $N,M\in \mathbf{N}$, $x\in \R^d$, $\delta >0$, and the cube $\square_x^M$ there exist $N^d$ cubes $\square_{x_i}^M,$ $i=1,\dots,N^d$, such that the cubes $\square_{x_i}^{M+\kappa}$ (discarding the boundary) are mutually disjoint, their union is a cube $\cup_i \square_{x_i}^{M+\kappa} = :\square_{x^*}^{N(M+\kappa)}$, and the following estimate holds:

 \end{theorem} \begin{proof} It is direct consequence of Corollary \ref{lemivan10}, Assumption \ref{asumivan1}, and the law of large numbers that for any $N,M,n\in \mathbf{N}$, $x\in \Q^d$, for almost every $\omega \in \Omega$ there exist $N^d$ cubes $\square_{x_i}^M,$ $i=1,\dots,N^d$, such that $\cup_i \square_{x_i}^{M+\kappa} = \square_{x^*}^{N(M+\kappa)}$ for a suitable $x^*\in \R^d$, and